Keeping fit and healthy

 In this section

-Currently our parks and green spaces remain open but please adhere to government guidance on social distancing.
+Our parks and green spaces remain open.
+We encourage residents to adhere to government guidance and to adhere to government guidance on social distancing.

 Park use guidance

-- Social distancing is absolutely crucial, so please stay at least 2 metres apart from others not in your household at all times.
+- Social distancing is absolutely crucial, so please stay at least 2 metres apart from those not in your household at all times.

 - Keep your dog on a lead at all times to ensure you can safely keep 2 metres away from others.
-The government has published guidance for dog walkers on their website.
+Read government guidance for dog walkers

 Walking and cycling will reduce pressure on the public transport system and the road network.
 Consider walking and cycling if you can.